-In stratified analyses using backwards stepwise regression, Hcy, B2, methionine and SAM:SAH were retained in the dry season multivariable biomarker model (Table 4).
+In stratified analyses using backward stepwise regression, Hcy, vitamin B-2, methionine, and SAM:SAH were retained in the dry season multivariable biomarker model (Table 4).
 Of these selected variables, methionine was the strongest positive predictor of methylation, followed by SAM:SAH.
-Hcy was associated with decreasing methylation as in crude analyses, as was B2.
-The full model explained 27.0% of total variance in methylation (adjusted R, model p=0.001).
-In the dry season PC model PC1 was the only covariate retained, and the model explained 18.7% of methylation variance (model p=0.009).
+Hcy was associated with decreasing methylation as in crude analyses, as was vitamin B-2.
+The full model explained 27.0% of total variance in methylation (adjusted $R^2$ , model P = 0.001).
+In the dry season, PC model PC1 was the only covariate retained, and the model explained 18.7% of methylation variance (model P = 0.009).

-In the rainy season biomarker model a different profile of predictors was retained.
-SAM:SAH, choline and PLP were associated with increasing methylation, while folate and active B12 were associated with decreasing methylation (Table 5).
-The rainy season model explained 9.4% of methylation variance (adjusted R, model p=0.004).
-In the rainy season PC model PC2 was positively associated with methylation.
+In the rainy season biomarker model, a different profile of predictors was retained.
+SAM:SAH, choline, and PLP were associated with increasing methylation, whereas folate and active vitamin B-12 were associated with decreasing methylation (Table 5).
+The rainy season model explained 9.4% of methylation variance (adjusted $R^2$ , model P = 0.004).
+In the rainy season PC model, PC2 was positively associated with methylation.
 PC1 and PC3 were also retained and showed weak inverse associations.
 The model, however, fitted poorly.

-A graphical summary of the associations between predictors of methylation retained in the multivariable models by season of conception is shown in Figure 2.
-This figure simplifies the above results by focussing on the PC associations, showing the switch of positive predictors of methylation from the folate pathway in the dry season to the choline/betaine pathway in the rainy season.
+A graphical summary of the associations between predictors of methylation retained in the multivariable models by SoC is shown in Figure 2.
+This figure simplifies the above results by focusing on the PC associations, showing the switch of positive predictors of methylation from the folate pathway in the dry season to the choline/betaine pathway in the rainy season.